Anomaly indicators for topological orders with $U(1)$ and time-reversal symmetry: Anomaly indicators for systems with symmetry

 Our proof begins with a result from the previous section, namely the result that the charge $q_f$ of the flux anyon $f$ obeys either (i) $2q_f= 0 \pmod{2}$, or (ii) $2 q_f = 1 \pmod{2}$.
 Next, we show that in all Abelian theories with a trivial electron $e$ it must actually be the case that $2q_f=0 \pmod{2}$, which then implies $\nti = 1$.
 To show this, we first recall that any Abelian fermionic topological order $\C$ admits a decomposition

 where the subset

 has the very important property that it is closed under fusion (here $2n$ is equal to the total number of anyons in $\C$).
 [For a proof, see Corollary A.19 of Ref.~\onlinecite{arXiv:0906.0620}].
 In this decomposition, $\C'$ will contain the identity anyon $1$, and so the electron $e$ is then not in $\C'$.
-Note also that we can choose $f$ to be in $\C'$, as we have $\theta_{f,a}=\theta_{f\times e,a}$ since $e$ has trivial mutual statistics with all other anyons.
-In other words, $f$ is only defined up to fusion with $e$, which allows us to choose what we call $f$ so that $f$ is contained in $\C'$.
 One more important point is that although $\C'$ is closed under fusion, it may not be closed under the action of time-reversal.

 Within the set $\C'$ there exists a new function $\phi':\C'\to \mathbb{R}$, defined by $\phi'_a = -\pi q_a$, which has the property that \beq e^{i\phi'_a}e^{i\phi'_b}= e^{i\phi'_c}\ \eeq for any $a,b,c\in\C'$ with $a\times b= c$.
 This is true because the charges of all anyons are defined modulo $2$ in theories with a trivial electron $e$.
-Then by the same theorem from Ref.~\onlinecite{barkeshli1} that we applied in the bosonic case, there exists an Abelian anyon $g\in\C'$ such that \beq \theta_{g,a}= \pi q_a \eeq for all $a\in\C'$.
+Then by the same theorem from Ref.~\onlinecite{barkeshli1} that we applied in the bosonic case, there exists an Abelian anyon $g\in\C'$ such that \beq e^{i\theta_{g,a}}= e^{i \pi q_a} \eeq for all $a\in\C'$.
 From this equation, it follows that either $g\times g=f$, or $g\times g= f\times e$.
-However, $\C'$ is closed under fusion and $f\in\C'$, which means that we have $g\times g=f$.
-It follows from this that \beq q_f= 2 q_g\ , \eeq and again this is valid modulo $2$.